-The Great Courses – You can purchase DVD sets and books on this impressive site.
-I currently have their “Art of Travel Photography,” “Writing Creative Nonfiction,” and “Great Tours: Experiencing Medieval Europe” courses.
+If an online course isn’t your thing, you can purchase DVD sets and books on The Great Courses site that covers all sorts of interests.
+I bought their “Art of Travel Photography,” “Writing Creative Nonfiction,” and “Great Tours: Experiencing Medieval Europe” courses.
 They are given by university professors other professionals in their fields.
 Courses run the gamut of knowledge and include Better Living, Science, History, Fine Arts, Economics, Literature, Philosophy, Religion, Music, Math, High School and Professional.
 I was happy with what I received and believe it’s worth the investment.

 Learn from masters in their field

-Masterclass – This amazing site offers classes by some of the world’s greatest minds.
 Can you imagine taking a photography class from Annie Leibovitz or learn to direct with Ron Howard?
+Masterclass offers classes by some of the world’s greatest minds.
 How about a cooking class from Gordon Ramsay, Screenwriting by Aaron Sorkin or Comedy with Steve Martin?
 This is the caliber of classes that are offered.
 You can get an all-access pass for $180 per year.

-Learn to be a writer and get paid
+Learn to be a writer or blogger and get paid

-Become a blogger – I’ve been blogging since 2008 and taught myself how to set up sites on WordPress.
-I started a business helping other people to do it in 2010.
-Now, I not only set up websites but also tutor those who want to learn how to use WordPress to fit their individual needs.
+I’ve been blogging since 2008 and taught myself how to set up sites on WordPress.
+I started a business helping other people blog in 2010.
+Now, I not only set up WordPress websites but also tutor those who want to learn how to use the platform to fit their individual needs.
 For more information, click here.

-Bluprint (formerly Craftsy) has online classes that will teach you how to create handmade crafts and goods.
-They include sewing, knitting, cake decorating, baking, crochet, embroidery, photography, paper crafts, woodworking, weaving, spinning, dance, fitness, yoga, art, and home decorating.
-It’s a paradise for do-it-yourselfers who are creative and love to work with their hands.
+If you are more the creative type, Bluprint offers online craft and art classes that include sewing, knitting, cake decorating, baking, crochet, embroidery, photography, paper crafts, woodworking, weaving, spinning, dance, fitness, yoga, art, and home decorating.
+It’s a paradise for life-long learning if you’re a do-it-yourselfer who loves to work with your hands.
 You can also purchase craft kits, supplies, and patterns.